QUINOLONE TOXICITY SUPPORT UK

-Ciprofloxacin remains a popular drug of choice for GPs despite constant rumblings about tendon rupture and a long list of possible side effects.
-Media stories may be ignored but a patient in your surgery with all-over excruciating pain, crushing headache, insomnia and psychiatric disturbance might pose a problem, especially if it's been a couple of weeks – or months – since you prescribed the antibiotic.
-The MHRA have recently stated that up to August 31st 2017 there have been 8591 ADR reports and 165 deaths linked to Ciprofloxacin and the other Quinolones since the Yellow Card system began.
-They also revealed that only 10-15% of serious ADRs are reported, which suggests that these UK figures could actually be nearer to 80,000 patients with severe problems and maybe 1200 deaths.
-Many sufferers are diagnosed with Fibromyalgia, CFS, ME, MS or psychiatric problems so the causal link would not be made.
+Ciprofloxacin remains a popular drug of choice for GPs despite its very long list of possible side effects and the occasional news item about pain and tendon ruptures (1).
+Media stories may be ignored but a patient in your surgery with all-over excruciating pain, crushing headache, insomnia and psychiatric disturbance might pose a problem, especially if it's been a couple of weeks – or months – since the antibiotic was prescribed.
+The MHRA have stated that up to May 31st 2018 there have been 8819 ADR reports and 167 deaths linked to Ciprofloxacin and the other Quinolones since the Yellow Card system began.
+Since they acknowledge that only 10-15% of ADRs are ever reported, these figures could actually be nearer to 80,000 patients with severe problems and maybe 1400 deaths.
+Also, because Quinolone damage is considered “rare” while Quinolone Toxicity is not yet recognised in the UK, many sufferers are misdiagnosed with Fibromyalgia, CFS/ME or even psychiatric problems so the true number of affected patients might never be known.

-While the BNF lists the side effects, it fails to mention that these are actually Adverse Reactions, which can often be long-term disabling or even permanent (e.g. peripheral neuropathy).
-It's also never recognised that the toxicity is cumulative, with patients successfully taking one or more courses of these drugs until their tolerance threshold is reached (1), nor that the reactions rarely present as a single symptom, and can appear in any combination at any time up to perhaps 12 months after cessation of the drug (2).
+The long list of side effects fails to warn that these Adverse Reactions can often be long-term disabling and even permanent (e.g. peripheral neuropathy).
+It's also never recognised that the toxicity is cumulative, with patients successfully taking one or more courses of these drugs until their tolerance threshold is reached (2).
+Studies show that the reactions rarely present as a single symptom and can appear in any combination at any time up to perhaps 12 months after cessation of the drug (3).

 Quinolone Toxicity Support UK